akamai/nomcc/README.md

 ## Installation

-- If you have pip installed, you can simply run
-`pip install nomcc`
-- If not, download the source file, unzip it, and then run `sudo python setup.py install`
+Download the source file, unzip it, and then run
+`sudo python setup.py install`

 ## About this release